Devil May Cry

-is a dark fantasy action-adventure game franchise created by Hideki Kamiya, and succeeded by Hideaki Itsuno for every game after the first.
+is an action-adventure game franchise created by Hideki Kamiya, and succeeded by Hideaki Itsuno for every game after the first until Devil May Cry 5.
+The hack and slash series introduced the new subgenre of character action games that ranked style used in combat.
 It is primarily developed and published by Capcom.
 The series centers on the demon hunter Dante and his efforts to thwart various demon invasions of Earth.
 Its gameplay consists of combat scenarios in which the player must attempt to extend long chains of attacks, avoiding damage and exhibiting stylized combat by varying their attacks to express creative, freestyled action choreography in real time; this combat, along with time and the number of items collected and used, are considered in grading the player's performance from rank D to SSS.

 The series alludes to Italian poet Dante's Divine Comedy.
-Hideki Kamiya created Devil May Cry after a failed attempt to develop a Resident Evil game with the first game originally being conceived as Resident Evil 4.
+Hideki Kamiya created Devil May Cry after a failed attempt to develop a Resident Evil game, with the first game originally being conceived as Resident Evil 4.
 Kamiya wanted to create a game with more action features, which Capcom felt the series did not need, but still showed confidence in the end product as standalone.
 The later games were directed by Hideaki Itsuno and writer Bingo Morihashi.

 In 2010, Capcom announced a new game, DmC: Devil May Cry (developed by Ninja Theory and supervised by Capcom), during the Tokyo Game Show that year.
 A high-definition remastering of the three PlayStation 2 titles was compiled in the Devil May Cry HD Collection and released for PlayStation 3 and Xbox 360 in 2012, and in 2018 for the PlayStation 4, Windows, and Xbox One.
 The remasters were released as standalone titles for Nintendo Switch between 2019 and 2020, with Devil May Cry 3 receiving exclusive new modes on the platform to modernize it.
 The latest game is Devil May Cry 5, released on March 8, 2019.

-The series has been successful; the main entries have sold 33 million copies worldwide and received Capcom's Platinum Title award.
+The series has been successful; the main entries have sold 41 million copies worldwide and received Capcom's Platinum Title award.
 The success of the video-game series has led to comic books, novelizations, two animated series (a canonical anime and a Netflix standalone series), guides, collectibles, publications, and a variety of action figures, as well as crossovers into other franchises, most notably Marvel vs. Capcom and Punishing: Grey Raven.